How does Medicare Part D Work? [VIDEO]

 Learn all about Medicare prescription drug coverage (Part D).

-Prescription drug coverage, or Medicare Part D, is an important part of your Medicare plan.
+Medicare Part D, or prescription drug coverage, is an important part of your Medicare plan.
 Watch this video to understand the four stages of Medicare Part D and get some money saving tips along the way.

-So, how does part D work?
+So, how does Medicare Part D work?
 Well, there are four Part D stages, and each stage is like a stepping stone throughout the year.

 1. Deductible phase